rahulyhg/sunrise-sunset/readme.txt

 Stable tag: 1
 License: GPLv2

-SunriseSunset(ss) displays sunrise and sunset times for the Los Angeles Area.
+SunriseSunset(ss) displays sunrise and sunset times.
+The three major cities includes are: New York, Chicago and Los Angeles.

 == Description ==

-This widget displays the sunrise and sunset times for Los Angeles, CA.
+This widget displays the sunrise and sunset times for Los Angeles, New York and Chicago.
 You can set the title of the widget when it gets displayed in the sidebar.

 Please email me if you have any questions or requests concerning the plugin: rexposadas@yahoo.com